Hurlingham, Buenos Aires: History

 Hurlingham has a long history that spans nearly 140 years.
 Since its founding, various ethnic groups have contributed to its history including those of British, German, Italian and Spanish descent.
 The city began with the foundation of the Hurlingham Club, a sports and social club created by the local Anglo-Argentine community, in 1888.

 In December 1994, the municipality was formally created by Provincial Law Number 11,610.
 The town, located in the central-east region of Buenos Aires Province, is known for its green spaces, (golf research INTA, and the nearby Camino del Buen Ayre.
 In addition, the town is also known for being the youngest in Buenos Aires Province.

+Geography

 Location

 Hurlingham is located in the Greater Buenos Aires area.
 It is about 20 km from Argentina's capital city - Buenos Aires.
 It is bordered by the towns of Villa Tesei, William C. Morris, Buenos Aires and Ituzaingó Partido.

 Origin of name

-The Hurlingham Club was founded in 1888 by the English community in the area, following the original Hurlingham Club, founded in Fulham (United Kingdom).
+The Hurlingham Club was founded in 1888 by the English community in the area, following the original Hurlingham Club, founded in Fulham, United Kingdom.
 According to the history of the Hurlingham Club, the name was inherited from Hurlingham House, home of the club's founder, originally built by Dr. William Cadogan in 1760.